Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

-This paper introduces \LLMPipe, a \textit{Dynamic Remapping Engine} that automatically and elastically repurposes model parameter memory to expand KV cache capacity for LLM inference serving, enabling low tail latency and high throughput during runtime. \LLMPipe leverages the substantially increased CPU–GPU bandwidth in modern systems to overlap parameter transfers with GPU computation, minimizing the ``remapping'' overhead. \LLMPipe can be deployed in any serving system and remains compatible with a wide range of popular multi-tenant GPU sharing and scheduling strategies. \LLMPipe achieves 6.6\%–86.7\% improvement in throughput and 20.7\%–99.3\% reduction in tail latency compared to vLLM.
-Additionally, compared to KV cache swapping, parameter remapping incurs lower data transfer and synchronization overhead while offering greater flexibility in multi-tenant environments.
+We presented \LLMPipe, a Dynamic Remapping Engine that elastically repurposes model parameter memory to expand KV-cache capacity for LLM inference, achieving low tail latency and high throughput. \LLMPipe exploits modern CPU–GPU bandwidth to overlap parameter transfers with computation, minimizing remapping overhead.
+It integrates seamlessly with existing serving systems and supports diverse GPU sharing and scheduling policies.

+{\textbf{Acknowledgement:}} We thank the anonymous reviewers for their valuable feedback and Dimitrios Liakopoulos for proofreading.
+This research was supported in part by NSF grant numbers \#2326894 and \#2425655, the UT ECE junior faculty start-up fund, UT iMAGiNE consortium, an award from the UT Machine Learning Lab (MLL), the AMD Chair Endowment, the Amazon Research Award, and Vista GPU Cluster through CGAI and TACC at UT Austin.